 Before Earth / Birth

 Begin prep for birth about 1 month – 6 weeks before your due date.
 Gentle Ayurvedic warm oil massages + herbal bastis are very recommended and will support better health and healing.
 Have loose comfy clothes on hand for body oiling and, later, for breastfeeding.
 A couple times a week or sometimes more, do a small basti (1/3 cup of warm herbal oil enema) about a month before your due date.
-2-4 weeks before your due date, begin oiling your yoni and doing gentle yoni stretching.
+2-4 weeks before your due date, begin oiling your yoni.
 Have something like this on hand – post birth yoni wash or triphala water is very healing.
 Begin taking extra EFA 3s: ample in diet = more supple breasts, less hard, stretch easier, and less clogs.
 EFA 3s are also for mood imbalances.
 Overlap to the postpartum diet in later pregnancy with less oils and fats – other parts of pregnancy need other things.
 Have a notebook ready with your favorite recipes to share with people who want to help.
 Look at Ayurvedic menu planning by weeks postpartum and choose what you want.
 You can get everything ahead of time except the fresh produce.
 Nothing frozen or leftover - results in colic.
 Make your own ghee – have several quarts available.
 Make sure you have a quart thermos and a little mini crockpot.
 Decide who will prepare the meals.

 When Labor Begins

 Have someone around to do an Ayurvedic massage for you, then take a warm bath, and then do a basti.